SophieTax/CovPred_ACE/README.md

 For every subject, we have the loaded timeseries consisting of 4800 timepoints for each of the 15 selected brain regions (thus resulting in 4800x15 matrices).

+## Covariance prediction
+*"Covariance prediction.Rmd"* has the full analysis on the mentioned data.
+Functions *base_analysis.R* and *base_analysis_unbiased.R* construct the treatment and control vectors by computing the sample covariance matrices and predicting the missing covariance matrices by averaging.
+The first one averages over *s*, the second over *s-1*.
+Functions *knn_analysis.R* and *knn_analysis_unbiased.R* are equivalent to the previous ones but use knn average for the covariance prediction.

+## Validity analysis
+The experiments with simulated data can be found in *Testing.Rmd*.

 ## References
 <a id="1">[1]</a>